 - 1988’s million-selling Green Consumer Guide (co-authored with SustainAbility co-founder Julia Hailes)

 - 1997’s Cannibals with Forks: The Triple Bottom Line of 21st Century Business (the book which brought his triple bottom line concept and agenda to a wider audience) and

 - 2008’s The Power of Unreasonable People: How Social Entrepreneurs Create Markets That Change the World, (Harvard Business School Press), co-authored with Volans co-founder Pamela Hartigan.

-He is also actively advising Richard Branson’s B Team and is a member of the Jury of the Buckminster Fuller Challenge – a prize given to support the development and implementation of a strategy that has significant potential to solve humanity’s most pressing problems.
+John is an active advisor to the B Team, a not-for-profit initiative founded and co-chaired by Sir Richard Branson and Jochen Zeitz, bringing together a global group of leaders to create a future where the purpose of business is to be a driving force for social, environmental and economic benefit.
+John is also part of the Jury of the Buckminster Fuller Challenge - a prize given to support the development and implementation of a strategy that has significant potential to solve humanity’s most pressing problems.

 John’s Who’s Who entry lists his recreations as: “playing with ideas, thinking around corners, conversations with unreasonable people, reading an Alpine range of books (history to science fiction) and business and science magazines, risking life and limb as a London cyclist, catch-it-as-you-can photography, art and design, writing all hours, pre-1944 aircraft, New World wines, 20th century popular music and Johann Strauss II.”